ShonTitor/Top8er/README.md

     python manage.py runserver
     ```

+7. Open your browser and navigate to `http://127.0.0.1:8000` to see the app in action.

+### Try out the new frontend (beta)

-7. Navigate to the `frontend` directory and install the required Node packages:
+1. Navigate to the `frontend` directory and install the required Node packages:
     ```sh
     cd frontend
     npm install
     ```

-8. Build the frontend assets:
+2. Build the frontend assets:
     ```sh
     npm run build
     ```

+3. Copy the bult assets to the static folder:
+    ```sh
+    cp -r dist/assets/* ../static/assets
+    ```

+4. With the Django server still running, open your browser and navigate to `http://127.0.0.1:8000/beta/template/top1er/game/kf2`.

+5. Alternatively, you can run the frontend in development mode.
+    ```sh
+    npm run dev
+    ```

-9. Open your browser and navigate to `http://127.0.0.1:8000` to see the app in action.
+4. With both servers running, open your browser and navigate to `http://localhost:5173/static/beta/template/top1er/game/kf2`.

 ## Contributing